ljiang09/headcount/ReadMe.md

 ## Install dependencies:

-To run the code, you must first install some libraries that the code relies on.
-In the command line, run the following commands:
+You must first install the `openpyxl` dependency that the code relies on.
+In the command line, run the following command:

-`pip install xlwt`

-`pip install numpy`

-`pip install pillow`
+`pip install openpyxl`

 If you are using the newer version of Python (Python 3), replace `pip` with `pip3`.